Connect with others who understand.

 • Complementary or integrative — Acupuncture, mindfulness, and other therapies not used in conventional or Western medicine

-HPV is also not curable.
-Treatments can eliminate warts, abnormal cervical cells, and other HPV-associated lesions, but they can’t eliminate the virus from your body.
-According to Cleveland Clinic, about 90 percent of people with HPV infection clear the virus without treatment in a year or two.
+HPV treatments can get rid of warts, abnormal cells in the cervix, and other HPV-associated lesions, but they can’t eliminate the virus from your body.
 Standard HPV treatments include:

 • Cryotherapy — Using liquid nitrogen to freeze warts or destroy abnormal cells